sortoel/overlay-docs/docs/Contracts/Contract Addresses.md

-## OVL Token
+## OV Token

-The OVL token is a native protocol on Arbitrum.
-Governance proposals and voting on the protocol are conducted using OVL tokens on the Arbitrum network.
-The OVL token contract address on Arbitrum is: 0x4305C4Bc521B052F17d389c2Fe9d37caBeB70d54.
+The OV token is a native protocol on Arbitrum.
+Governance proposals and voting on the protocol are conducted using OV tokens on the Arbitrum network.
+The OV token contract address on Arbitrum is: 0x4305C4Bc521B052F17d389c2Fe9d37caBeB70d54.

-The old Ethereum contract: 0xdc77acc82cce1cc095cba197474cc06824ade6f7 (OVL holders on Ethereum can also participate in governance proposals and voting).
+The old Ethereum contract: 0xdc77acc82cce1cc095cba197474cc06824ade6f7 (OV holders on Ethereum can also participate in governance proposals and voting).

-Please note that as of now, the OVL token is not available on any exchanges, and no liquidity pools have been deployed for it.
+Please note that as of now, the OV token is not available on any exchanges, and no liquidity pools have been deployed for it.
 It is currently intended for use within the sandboxed and gated Litter Box program on Arbitrum.

 If you have any further questions or need additional information, don't hesitate to reach out through our official communication channels.